How NIPPAYSAGE Turned an Old Parking Lot into an Awesome Public Plaza

 Fountain; the Core Element

 Sometimes, a single element reserves the power to transform the total outlook and change the mood of the space.
 In this project, the fountain is the heart of the public plaza.
-The centerpiece, designed by Steve Montpetit, was designed to attract people and to make the plaza more welcoming to its community.
+The centerpiece, designed by the NIPPAYSAGE team, was designed to attract people and to make the plaza more welcoming to its community.

 The folded-plate fountain-like sculpture symbolizes the contemporary style which is made of various assembles of large steel sheet.
 The perforated pattern also reflects the foliage pattern as that in the paving pattern.